alexalfele/alexalfele.github.io/README.md

     <div class="container">

         <p>
-            Welcome to the heart of Khaana's kitchen, where slow-smoked perfection meets creamy, comforting tradition.
-Our BBQ offerings are prepared daily using the finest ingredients and time-honored smoking techniques.
+            Welcome to Khaana's kitchen!
+Our BBQ offerings are prepared daily using the finest ingredients and tradtional smoking techniques.
         </p>

         <div class="menu-item">